 In the past, a thermostat was not something that was flashy or interesting.
 You just tried to hide it on the wall somewhere and hoped you never had to touch it.
 But Nest changed that.
 They made thermostats exciting.

 And now, Big Ass Fans (yes, that’s really their company’s name) has made ceiling fans exciting with their line of Haiku ceiling fans.

 They have raised the bar and are in a class of their own when it comes to smart ceiling fans.
 There is no competitor that comes even close to combining the quality, the look, and the smart control of these fans.

 With Haiku, you get world class aesthetics and engineering plus the convenience of automated, energy saving operation.

 The Haiku L Series is their entry level model.
 For my detailed review of the Haiku L Series, click here.
-Other models include the H Series, I series, and Luxe Series.
-You can choose from a variety of blade construction materials and sizes to get the exact look and price you want.
+You can choose from other Haiku models with a variety of blade construction materials and sizes to get the exact look and price you want.

 World Class Hardware